Manage every aspect of your school's critical data.

 2. Duty of Care

-Another common problem that can arise is class attendance and the confusion that conflicting commitments can cause when determining student whereabouts.
+Another common problem that can arise is class attendance and the confusion that conflicting commitments can cause when determining students' whereabouts.

-If a teacher does not have access to the extra curricular timetable of their students, it causes unnecessary effort and stress on both teachers, and administration staff.
+If teachers do not have access to their students' extra curricular timetables, it causes unnecessary effort and stress on both teachers and administration staff.

 3. Maintaining Student Privacy and Access to Student Information